 They will last for at least a month or more in a tightly sealed jar in your fridge.

 These pickled jalapeños are a beautiful vivid green until you add the pickling liquid.
-Then they become the familiar olive green colour we're used to seeing on our restaurant nachos.
+Then they become the familiar olive green colour you're used to seeing on your restaurant nachos.

 Jalapeños vary in their heat level.
 Some are surprisingly hot.
 Remember to wash your hands very thoroughly in hot soapy water, dry them completely, and avoid touching your eyes, or nose!